Many, many, places.

 - Knowing how to use Google’s advanced search, extended syntax, and additional features.

-By becoming proficient at using Google or other search engines and web-based tools, you can frequently get the answers you need very quickly on your own.
+By becoming proficient at using search engines and other web-based tools, you can frequently get the answers you need very quickly on your own.

-If I don’t know the answer, and even sometimes when I do, I turn to Google search.
-Google is my best friend.
+If I don’t know the answer, and even sometimes when I do, I turn to search.
+Google (actually now Kagi) is my best friend.
 (For this stuff, anyway.)

 Make more friends

-You may find that search engines will send you to some sites repeatedly, depending on the nature of your searches.3 Sometimes, it’s easier to go straight to that site if it turns out to be a common source of good information, and using the search or related functions there.
+You may find that depending on your searches, search engines send you to some sites repeatedly.3 If it turns out to be a common source of good information, sometimes it’s easier to go straight to that site and use the search functions there.

 If you already know some basics about what you’re searching for, you can get an answer more quickly by focusing on specific resources.

 - Your computer manufacturer.
-When it comes to problems with your specific computer, there are few resources as authoritative as those provided by its manufacturer.
-The quality definitely varies, and you may need to look for both a company-run support site and a peer-to-peer support forum, but I send people to these resources often.
+For problems with your specific computer, there are few resources as authoritative as those provided by its manufacturer.
+The quality varies, but I send people to these resources often.

 - Your software manufacturer.
-I’m somewhat surprised at how often people don’t do this.
-If I have a problem with software “X” from company “Y”, the first thing I do is search for company Y’s web site and see what support options they offer.
-Once again, there’s rarely anything more authoritative then going to the source.
+I’m surprised at how often people don’t do this.
+If I have a problem with software X from company Y, the first thing I do is search for company Y’s website and see what support they offer.
+There’s rarely anything more authoritative than going to the source.

 Search effectively

 Not to worry!
-There are techniques you can use to search even the specific resources I’ve mentioned, using general-purpose tools like Google.
-Sometimes – though not always – the general-purpose tools are more effective than the search provided by the sites themselves.
+There are techniques you can use to search even the specific resources I’ve mentioned using general-purpose tools like Google and other search engines.
+Sometimes — though not always — the general-purpose tools are more effective than the search provided by the sites themselves.
 For example, using Google to search for

 site:askleo.com windows 10

 causes Google to return results only from the site askleo.com.
-Coincidentally, that’s redundant with my own site-search, which uses Google to do the same thing, but that’s definitely not true for all websites.
-Searching microsoft.com using Google will return different results than Microsoft’s own native search, which is powered by Bing.
+Sometimes searching microsoft.com using Google will return different results than the Microsoft website’s own native Bing-powered search.

 Do this